mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 bundle exec rake db:test:prepare
 ```

-4. Add some more seed data in `db/seeds.rb`.
-Then, add it to the database by running
+4. **IMPORTANT** Add some more seed data in `db/seeds.rb`.
+I want you to add at least 3 more movies.
+Then, add the seed data to the database by running

 ```sh
 bundle exec rake db:seed